how to toggle the state of a light or switch for Alexa in Home Assistant

-Often you’ll find that a remote control button press can only treated as an ‘on’ or an ‘off’.
+There is nothing clever about that but if I was the push button on a remote control, I’d wonder whether to send an ‘on’ or an ‘off’ signal to the light?
+Indeed you often find that a switch press can only do an ‘on’ or an ‘off’.
 Amazon’s Alexa allows you to make routines that will turn lights on or off.
-What it can’t do as yet is to tell the light to do the opposite of what it was last doing.
-This is a ridiculous weakness – the way to work round this in Home Assistant is to create a script that toggles the light.
+What Alexa can’t do (as of 2021) is to tell the light to do the opposite of what it was last doing.
+This is ridiculous but the way to work round this in Home Assistant is to create a script that toggles the light.
 You then ‘expose’ that switch to Alexa.
-In other words, you make the script public so that Alexa can make it run and toggle the light.
+Exposing the switch means that you make the script available to Alexa which can then in turn make it run and toggle the light.
 It’s totally mad, I know.See Automated Home Party – toggle lights and switches

 Use the emulated Hue component and create a light that toggles

 Go to the file editor in the Home Assistant frontend.
 You start by ‘exposing’ your scripts to Alexa.

 - In File editor open your configuration.yaml and add the code below

 - Save the edits and completely shut down and restart the Raspberry Pi